tushar-sharma/tushar-sharma.github.io/_posts/2023-11-21-guide-to-buying-house-usa.md

 ## Downpayment

-5% is the minimum you have to pay. if you pay at least 20% , you dont have to PMI insurance.
+5% is the minimum cash you have to pay. if you pay at least 20% , you dont have to PMI insurance.

 ## Realtor